 Consumer interest in "buying local" has grown exponentially in the past decade and has now become mainstream.
 Consumers expect local food, wine and beer as well as foods that are produced in a sustainable way.
 Local foods are fresher and more flavourful, support local farmers and economies helping to create jobs in rural areas.
 They are also healthy and environmentally friendly in that they don't have to travel as far.
 Of particular importance to consumers is that they know what they are buying and where it comes from, and can find out how it is raised.
+All of these factors became even more important to consumers during the COVID-19 pandemic.
 Eating local is particularly important to visitors.